UkiDLucas/book-mobile-business/en/01_Foreword.md

 This book was written from my hands-on couple of decades of experience as A Marine, automotive mechanic, software developer, technology director, UX expert, architect in fortune 500 and owner of the small 12 person startup, therefore we can advise only what I know.

 If you look for information about finance, taxation, sales, legal issues pertaining running a company you will have to get additional help.
-I am really bad at these..
+I am really bad at these.